ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

             -p 80:80 -p 443:443 \
             --restart always \
             -v /var/run/docker.sock:/tmp/docker.sock:ro \
+            -v /etc/nginx/certs \
+            -v /etc/nginx/vhost.d \
+            -v /usr/share/nginx/html \
+            -v $(pwd)/client_max_body_size.conf:/etc/nginx/conf.d/client_max_body_size.conf:ro \
+            jwilder/nginx-proxy

+6. The nginx proxy needs another docker-container to generate letsencrypt certificates.
+Run the following command to start it (make sure to change the email-address).
+**Skip this step if you have your own NGINX instance.**

+        docker run --detach \
+            --name nginx_proxy-letsencrypt \
+            --volumes-from nginx_proxy \
+            --volume /var/run/docker.sock:/var/run/docker.sock:ro \
+            --env "DEFAULT_EMAIL=mail@yourdomain.tld" \
+            jrcs/letsencrypt-nginx-proxy-companion

+#### Start Jenkins

+7. Run Jenkins by executing the following command (change the hostname and choose which port alternative you need)

+        docker run -itd --name jenkins \
+            --restart always \
+            -v jenkins_data:/var/jenkins_home \
-            -v path.to.your.cert:/etc/nginx/certs jwilder/nginx-proxy
+            -v /var/run/docker.sock:/var/run/docker.sock \
+            -e VIRTUAL_HOST=your.jenkins.domain -e VIRTUAL_PORT=8080 \    # Alternative 1: If you are NOT using a separate NGINX instance
+            -e LETSENCRYPT_HOST=your.jenkins.domain \                     # Only needed if Alternative 1 is used
+            -p <some port of your choosing>:8080 \                        # Alternative 2: If you ARE using a separate NGINX instance jenkins-artemis

+8. Wait until the docker container is deployed and Jenkins is running.
-5. Open Jenkins in your browser and setup the admin user account (install all suggested plugins).
+Open Jenkins in your browser (e.g. `localhost:8080`) and setup the admin user account (install all suggested plugins).
 You can get the initial admin password using the following command.

         # Jenkins highlights the password in the logs, you can't miss it
         docker logs -f jenkins
+        or alternatively
+        docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword

-6. Set the chosen credentials in the Artemis configuration _application-prod.yml_
+9. Set the chosen credentials in the Artemis configuration _application-artemis.yml_

         artemis:
             continuous-integration: